lschneiderbauer/ricci/README.md

 making use of Ricci calculus conventions to *implicitly* trigger contractions and diagonal subsetting.
-Explicit tensor operations, such as addition, subtraction, multiplication of tensors via the standard operators (`*`, `+`, `-`), raising and lowering indices, or the Kronecker product are also available.
+Explicit tensor operations, such as addition, subtraction, multiplication of tensors via the standard operators (`*`, `+`, `-`), raising and lowering indices, taking symmetric or antisymmetric tensor parts, as well as the Kronecker product are available.
 Common tensors like the Kronecker delta, Levi Civita epsilon, and certain metric tensors are provided.
+An effort was made to provide the user with meaningful error messages.

 {ricci} uses the [calculus](https://calculus.eguidotti.com/) package (Guidotti 2022) behind the scenes to perform calculations and simply